PaaS - Orchestration

 4. Replication and Autoscaling:

 • Kubernetes uses replication controllers or ReplicaSets to maintain a specified number of replicas (copies) of a pod.
-If a pod fails, Kubernetes automatically creates a new one to maintain the desired state35.
+If a pod fails, Kubernetes automatically creates a new one to maintain the desired state3arrow-up-right5arrow-up-right.

-• Autoscaling adjusts the number of replicas based on resource utilization or custom metrics, ensuring that the application can handle varying loads2.
+• Autoscaling adjusts the number of replicas based on resource utilization or custom metrics, ensuring that the application can handle varying loads2arrow-up-right.

 How Self-Healing Works